-A balut is a fertilized duck (or chicken) egg with a nearly-developed embryo inside that is boiled and eaten in the shell.
-It is commonly sold as streetfood in the Philippines.
+A balut is a fertilized duck (or chicken) egg with a nearly developed embryo inside that is boiled and eaten in the shell.
+It is commonly sold as street food in the Philippines.

 Filipino Food Delicacy BalutBalut are most often eaten with a pinch of salt, some prefer chili and vinegar to complement their egg.
 The eggs are savored for their balance of textures and flavors; the broth surrounding the embryo is sipped from the egg before the shell is peeled and the yolk and young chick inside can be eaten.
-All of the contents of the egg are consumed, although the whites may remain uneaten, due to its toughness depending on the age of the fertilized egg.
+All of the contents of the egg are consumed, although the whites may remain uneaten, due to their toughness depending on the age of the fertilized egg.

 > Fresh duck’s egg

-> Salt, vinegar or fish sauce
+> Salt, vinegar, or fish sauce

 How to cook?

-2. Serve with salt, vinegar or fish sauce.
+2. Serve with salt, vinegar, or fish sauce.

-How to eat a Balut?
+How to eat Balut?

 1. Place the egg in an egg holder so that it is resting vertically.
 The “long end” of the egg should be standing up.